canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

      for both 12.04 (Precise) and 14.04 (Trusty).
 The total disk space (and network bandwidth consumed) is on the order of 300GiB.

-   - For comparison, HD video consumes 1-8GiB per hour -- usually on the low end of that range for video streaming services.
+   - For comparison, HD video consumes 1-8 GiB per hour -- usually on the low end of that range for video streaming services.
 As should be clear, the result will be significant network demand that will *degrade a typical residential DSL or cable connection for hours,*